alemart/speedy-vision/README.md

 Pyramid-based LK optical-flow algorithm.
 The following properties are available:

 * `windowSize: number`.
 The size of the window to be used by the feature tracker.
 For a window of size *n*, the algorithm will read *n* x *n* neighboring pixels to determine the motion of a keypoint.
 Typical values for this property include: `21`, `15`, `11`, `7`.
+This must be a positive odd integer.
 Defaults to `15`.
+* `depth: number`.
+Specifies how many pyramid levels will be used in the computation.
+You should generally leave this property as it is.
 * `discardThreshold: number`.
 A threshold used to discard keypoints that are not "good" candidates for tracking.
+The higher the value, the more keypoints will be discarded.
 Defaults to `0.0001`.
-The higher the value, the more keypoints will be discarded.
-* `depth: number`.
-Specifies how many pyramid levels will be used in the computation.
-You should generally leave this property as it is.
+* `numberOfIterations: number`.
+Maximum number of iterations for computing the local optical-flow on each level of the pyramid.
+The larger this number, the more demanding the algorithm is on the GPU.
+Defaults to `5`.
+* `epsilon: number`.
+An accuracy threshold used to stop the computation of the local optical-flow of any level of the pyramid.
+The local optical-flow is computed iteratively and in small increments.
+If the length of an increment is too small, we discard it.
+This property defaults to `0.01`.

 ### Feature matching